dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 1. Lack of genuine commitment: DevRel programs require a genuine commitment to developers and their needs.
 This means investing in resources like documentation, support channels, and events, as well as taking the time to engage with the developer community.
 Many companies see DevRel as an afterthought or a checkbox item, rather than a core part of their business strategy.

 2. Poor understanding of the developer mindset: Developers have a unique mindset and approach to problem-solving.
 They value tools that are easy to use, well-documented, and flexible.
 Companies that fail to understand this mindset may develop tools and resources that are too complex or too restrictive, which can turn developers off.
-Even the best DevRel team won't be able to shine poor product will
+Even the best DevRel team won't be able to shine a poor product.

 3. Lack of trust: Developers are a discerning audience, and they can quickly sniff out inauthenticity.
 Companies that lack trust with the developer community, perhaps because of a history of closed-source practices or a lack of transparency, may struggle to build meaningful relationships with developers.
-If you went above and beyond on a developer event and the CEO comes to you right after the event asking for ROI
+Imagine that you (a developer advocate) went above and beyond on a developer event.
+You delivered a talk, spent hours on booth duties, and talked to a bunch of developers about the **technology** behind your product.
+You write a 9 page trip report with all the details and the CEO comes to you right after the event asking for an ROI.
+It's extremely easy to lose the trust of the community as well as the trust of your own DevRel team.

-Insufficient resources: Building a strong DevRel program requires a significant investment of time, money, and personnel.
+4. Insufficient resources: Building a strong DevRel program requires a significant investment of time, money, and people.
 Companies that try to cut corners or skimp on resources may find that their DevRel efforts fall short.
+Sure, you can hire 3 junior folks to form a DevRel team but without senior people in the team to groom them, they'll burn out fast with trying to do 10 things at a time and battling for an identity.

-Poor execution: Even with the best intentions and resources, DevRel programs can fail if they are poorly executed.
+5. Poor execution: Even with the best intentions and resources, DevRel programs can fail if they are poorly executed.
 This might include a lack of follow-through on promises, inconsistent messaging, or an inability to respond to developer feedback in a timely manner.

+## Engineering?
+Marketing?
+Product?
+Office of CTO?

+> Oh no!
+Not "where should DevRel sit" question again 🤬

+An engineer typically works under the Engineering org, while an SDR works in Sales, and a marketing analyst works in Marketing.

+But where does a developer advocate fit in?
+Many of them are engineers by trade, work closely with the product team, (oftentimes) report to the marketing department, and can be great allies for sales reps without directly selling the product.

+[Karin](https://twitter.com/karinwolok) recently asked this same question which received [31 responses on Twitter](https://twitter.com/karinwolok/status/1655951362151292931?s=20).
+In these responses, people had eight different opinions on where DevRel should sit - from some flavors of "it depends" to "DevRel as a separate org" to "sales".
+Out of all 31 responses, I share the same view as [Jim Bennett](https://twitter.com/jimbobbennett):

+> It’s such a cross functional org that there is no real right answer.
+Done well it’s such a strong collaboration across all the orgs that it should have access to marketing budget as well as product teams.
+>
+> Just not sales - it should never be tied to revenue.

+Had I responded to that thread, here would be my corollary to Jim's response: Developer relations (DevRel), when done right, acts as a metaphorical glue among cross-functional teams, similar to the [Japanese art of Kintsugi](https://traditionalkyoto.com/culture/kintsugi/).
+Like Kintsugi repairs cracks in ceramics adorned with gold, DevRel strengthens relationships between teams by bridging gaps and fostering collaboration.

+DevRel, like the gold in Kintsugi, repairs fractured relationships or creates non-existing relationships between an organization and its target developer audience.
+It creates an environment based on authenticity and trust, without a direct purpose of "sell no matter what".

-### The real cost of identity crisis
+## The real cost of identity crisis

 Here's a CEO asking if developer advocacy is a good idea or not.